sergienkoyura/WarAgainstBots/README.md

-# Desktop application "War against bots"
+# Desktop game "War against bots"
 This is a multi-window desktop card game where you need to kill at least 10 bots to win ([Game rules](http://de.shram.kiev.ua/games/cards/2_voina_s_botami.shtml)).
 ## Functionality
 * 3 levels of difficulty